First Ski Trip Checklist

-- Ski / board bag and boots if you are taking your own.
-You should advise the airline before you travel if you are taking your won equipment as there will be a charge.
+- Ski or snowboard bag (with wheels are easier) and boots bag if you are taking your own equipment.
+You should advise the airline before you travel if you are taking your own equipment as there will be a charge.
 However, for your first trip we would advise that you hire your equipment.

 Don’t leave home without

-- Sorting out the feeding / housing of your pets and plants
+- Sorting out the feeding or housing of your pets.

 - Cancelling any regular deliveries to your house until you return